jason.guide

 Wealthfront’s cash account lets you divide your balance into named buckets - vacation, taxes, emergency fund, home repairs, whatever your life requires.
 The total is still one account earning one rate, but you can see at a glance exactly how much belongs to each category.

-Paired with the Self-Driving Money feature — which automatically sweeps excess cash above a threshold into investments — it creates a system that requires almost no active management.
+Paired with the Self-Driving Money feature - which automatically sweeps excess cash above a threshold into investments - it creates a system that requires almost no active management.
 You set the rules once: keep $X in the cash account, invest anything above that.
 Wealthfront handles the rest.
-You invest more consistently because you don’t have to remember to do it.

 The two-account setup